SergeySenigov/SergeySenigov/README.md

 ### Good day everyone!

 I'm Sergey Senigov
-Databases Developer & Engineer
+Databases Developer & Engineer with 25 years of experience

 Always do my **best** to get the job done!

-I'm currently doing a project in **Data Engineering** and **ML**
+**Data Engineering and Algoritms** are my passion

-I'm looking for a `challenging job` with fair benefits
+Looking for `challenging tasks` with fair benefits

 **DWH, SQL, MPP Databases, Airflow, Docker, Python**